 I had some excess cake that was showing around the donut tires and so I trimmed it away with a sharp knife.
 I overestimated the size of my donut tires when creating the template!

 Our sweet little driver's face is made from fondant (tinted with the tiniest bit of Americolor copper coloring).
-You can form the circle by hand, or use a large piping tip to cut out a circle of rolled fondant.
+You can form the circle by hand, or cut out a the fondant circle with a large piping tip.

-I added some extra piped details using a small round (tip 3) piping tip to outline the window, door, and add small details here and there.
+Next, I added piped details using a small round (tip 3) piping tip to outline the window, door, etc.

 Also, using a piping tip 10, I outlined the larger sections of the truck.
 (You could skip the piping tip and just snip the piping bag if you prefer!)